mr467/ml1/ESS9.csv/readme.md

+Machine Learning 1,
-Machine Learning 1 group project Authors: Milica, Nuria and Marco Initial setup: 30.09.2022
+Group project Authors: Milica, Nuria and Marco Initial setup: 30.09.2022

-Updates:  5.10.2022: Added data set to import
+Update 5.10.2022: Added data set to import

-Updates: Change in group setup - Nuria canceled Master Programm - therefore Milica and Marco will work on the subject.
+Update 6.11.2022: Change in group setup - Nuria canceled - therefore Milica and Marco will work on the subject.
 The tasks of Nuria are split among the two.

 What to Include in your README

 1. Project's Title
-This is the name of the project.
-It describes the whole project in one sentence, and helps people understand what the main goal and aim of the project is.
+European Survey - What is the political sentiment in German speaking Countries Before Covid?

 2. Project Description